 - Politics, Legislation and Governance.
-Government legislation for emigration and immigration, including the transportation of convicts and anti-immigration discussions.
+Government legislation and organisation of emigration and immigration, including the transportation of convicts and anti-immigration discussions.

-- Onward Travel from ports of arrival to final settlement destination.
+- Onward Travel from ports of arrival to final settlement destinations.

 - Permanent Settlement and Successive Generations.

 - Remigration.
-Focusing primarily on the movement of Indian and Chinese indentured labourers from plantations in the West and East Indies.
+Focusing on the movement of Indian and Chinese indentured labourers from plantations in the West Indies.

 - Personal accounts revealing the conditions on board ship and the process of settlement.

-- Manuscript correspondence from individuals and families with loved ones at home describing early emigration experiences and setting up home.
+- Correspondence describing early emigration experiences and setting up home.

-- Shipping papers and logbooks charting the evolution of shipping lines and including the logs of the Euterpe/Star of India and various convict ships to Australia during the 1860s.
+- Shipping papers and logbooks charting the evolution of shipping and convict voyages to Australia.